aziontech/docs_en/real-time-metrics/index.md

 **Edge Caching:** This graph shows the sum - *Saved Data* + *Missed Data* - of data transferred for the product and period you have selected.
 At the bottom of the graph, you'll see the total amount of data - Edge Application *In* + Edge Application *Out -*  transferred for the product and period you have selected.

-**L2 Caching:** You'll also get the data for *L2 Caching In* + *L2 Caching Out* displayed separately at the bottom of the graph.
+**L2 Caching:** In addition to displaying the total *L2 Caching*, you'll also get the data on *L2 Caching In* + *L2 Caching Out* displayed separately at the bottom of the graph.
 Your applications in greater detail.

 **Edge Offload:** This graph displays the percentage of the amount of data delivered by the Azion product.
 It displays the *Saved Data* graph in percentages.
 You'll see the averages for the selected period displayed at the bottom of the graph.